 This is not our laundry room, just an example.

 The guest rooms are our extra bedrooms.
 They exist so that we can reduce the size of our units.
 The guest rooms are booked by residents when they have a guest coming to visit.
 The guest stays in a guest room and visits with the residents in their units.
 There is one full-time guest room and one room which is normally our den but which becomes a second guest room as needed.
 The guest rooms are also made available to visitors from other cohousing communities on a reciprocal basis.
-These means residents are welcomed at cohousing communities throughout North America.
+This means residents are welcomed at cohousing communities throughout North America.
 All cohousing residents are reminded that guest rooms should be booked in advance.

 This is not our guest room just an example.

 The final area is the entryway, entry-hall, and elevator.
 The entryway is a room which allows entry into the building without cold/hot air entering beyond the entryway.
 This provides a double door.
 This is how visitors and service people will enter the building.
-The entry-hall provides mail boxes and bulletin boards used for communication within the community.
+The entry-hall provides mailboxes and bulletin boards used for communication within the community.
 The elevator is entered at the end of the entry hall. it will take you down half a floor to the parkade level and a whole-level down to the mechanical room.
 It will also take you up half a floor to the 1st floor, then up another floor to the 2nd floor and up another to the 3rd floor.
 The elevator has doors both front and back allowing it to work on half floors.
 The stairway takes you to all levels, like the elevator.